Prognosis and management of congenital long QT syndrome

 - - Jervell and Lange-Nielsen syndrome

-- Influence of pregnancy
+- Influence of pregnancy and menopause

 - Patient selection